floratmin/gettext-extractor-svelte/README.md

     ]
 }
 ```
-And the following simplified messages as a dictionary
+and the simplified messages as a dictionary
 ```js
 {
     '{"text":"Foo"}': 'Foo',